 - Roof covering (with related flashings, fittings, etc.)

-Although the roof covering gets the attention, it is the various elements of the roof system working together as a whole that will determine the performance you can expect from it.
-This means that changing the roof covering is only one aspect of ensuring that the roof performs its job correctly.
-Unfortunately, roofing products do not have a very deep understanding of how the various elements interact, and therefore do not give the homeowner a quotation that reflects the work needed to truly integrate the covering with the structure and form of any particular roof.
+Although the roof covering gets the attention, the various elements working together as a whole will determine the performance you can expect from it.
+Changing the roof covering is only one aspect of ensuring that the roof performs as it should.
+Unfortunately, roofing products do not have a very deep understanding of how the various elements interact, therefore they do not give the homeowner a quotation that reflects all the work needed to truly integrate the covering with the structure.

-For example, a very common complaint of homeowners in Western Canada, is the formation of ice dams that contribute to leakages.
+For example, a very common complaint of homeowners in Calgary is the formation of ice dams, causing leakages.
 The “solution” often proposed is the installation of a metal roof which, according to the salesman, will allow the snow to slide off, and eliminate the ice damming.
 While that is true, it doesn’t tell the full story.
 The effectiveness of this “solution” depends on the roof geometry, the location of entries to the home, the additional work done on insulation and ventilation, and the protection installed to prevent dangerous snow avalanches in sensitive areas.
-The “solution” can cause more problems than it solves if it was not properly designed for the particular structure and its environment.
+The “solution” can cause more problems than it solves if it is not properly designed for the particular structure and its environment.

-In the above scenario, the underlying cause is the lack of sufficient insulation, probably compounded by poor ventilation.
+In the above scenario, the underlying cause of leaking is the lack of sufficient insulation and poor ventilation.
 Solving that particular problem will also take care of the ice-damming issue.
-At the same time, by reducing the heat lost through the attic and roof, this approach is actually a “green” solution.
+By reducing the heat lost through the attic and roof, this approach is actually a “green” solution.

 Stay tuned for the second part of this article where we’ll be taking a look at common bad practices and how to install a “green” metal roof properly!